bigplans47/rails_portfolio_site/README.md

 -At 330 work on issue with deleting projects
-4pm notice issue is loading a GET not DELETE Action 430pm looking at class materials to make controller work
+4pm notice issue is loading a GET not DELETE Action 430pm looking at class materials to make controller work 510pm not able to make destroy controller work, moving to user account setup

 This README would normally document whatever steps are necessary to get the application up and running.